harrisblog/harrisblog/README.md

 How to contact me: [hassan89@163.com](mailto:hassan89@163.com)

-My latest plan is to keep learning front-end knowledge and learn my master's course well.
+My latest plan is to keep learning front-end knowledge and find a decent job in the UK.
 Wish me luck!⭐

-If you are a recruiter from the UK and are interested in me, please contact me.😊
+If you are a recruiter from the UK and are interested in me, don't hesitate to contact me.😊